1) What are dermal fillers made of?

 We are only able to advertise dermal fillers as ‘dermal fillers’.
 The two main companies that produce dermal fillers in Australia are Allergan and Galderma, they are the industry leaders and produce two of the world's most popular brands of filler.
-Simply Google them and the names will come up - brand J and brand R. Within each of these ranges of filler are numerous fillers of difference characteristics and names.
+Simply Google them and the names will come up.
+Within each of these ranges of filler are numerous fillers of difference characteristics and names.
 Again it is extremely frustrating and confusing that we cannot use these names in any form.
 Any clinic that uses brand names of these products is essentially breaking the law in Australia.

 The best thing for any potential patient to do is simply contact their preferred doctor or clinic and arrange a consultation.
 Here the different fillers will be explained and the correct treatment recommended.

 ABSOLUTELY!
 As mentioned previously there is no regulation surrounding training for doctors in Australia.
 Word of mouth is extremely important, so ask friends and family about their experiences.
 The internet can be confusing, and as doctors cannot advertise testimonials on their websites (again another Australian law), it is hard to gauge how popular they really are.
 Social media is often a good way to interact directly with doctors and clinics, with Instagram being a great platform to showcase a doctors portfolio.
 However it is important to remember that the majority of their work will not be published online due to patient confidentiality and privacy and often social media images are not true to life.